20090656/in-class-exercises/README.md

 # README

-This is a test for where I'll add things to github.
+This is where I will upload my exercises for coding practice.